enze-chen/mi-book-2021/week_2/08/proposals.md

     - Typically this also has a timeline consideration (i.e., is what you're proposing feasible for the funding period?), but we only have two weeks, lol.
 So you can dream a little bigger. 🙂
 - Why are you the right person for this job?
     - Typically this includes previous experience, particularly publications.
-    Feel to free to list previous courses, previous experiences, things you've learned in this module, and/or why this problem is so important to _you_.
+    But that's not really relevant here, so feel to free to list previous courses, previous experiences, things you've learned in this module, and/or why this problem is so important to _you_.
 - What is the metric for success?
 - What will be the impact of this work on science/society?